Youth Baseball and Softball in Reno

 Cal Ripken – Baseball

 Cal Ripken is another option for folks who live in areas where Cal Ripken is offered.
 Local Cal Ripken Baseball leagues have been challenging to find online.
 We know they exist in some areas up in northern Reno and Sparks, but we are too unfamiliar with the organization to know where else to look up their information.
 If you know of some Cal Ripken leagues, please let us know and we can add them to our list.

 Junior Giants is a free, noncompetitive coed baseball program.
 The Boys & Girls Club of Truckee Meadows is proud to be the Reno area sponsor.
 Divisions include T-ball (5 & 6 year olds), Minors (7-9 year olds), and Majors (10-13 year olds).

 Travel Ball – Baseball

-Travel ball is another option for kids who want more time playing baseball or are not getting as much out of community baseball as they need.
+Travel ball is another option for kids who want more time playing baseball or are not getting as much out of community baseball as they need or want.
 These teams are private organizations unaffiliated with any particular league.
 The teams play a more competitive level of baseball, as opposed to recreational baseball offered through Little League and Cal Ripken.
-Divisions are organized strictly by age so kids compete against other kids their age (ex.
-9U is for kids league age 9, 10U for kids league age 10, etc.) and 7 or 8 is generally the youngest, though some organizations will take younger.

 Check out this article on the 9 Things to Consider Before Joining a Youth Baseball Team and be mindful that travel ball is ran like a business rather than community baseball.